jmarcosdias/healthy/README.md

 ## Purpose

-The purpose of this application is to support the business of a greengrocer that sells fruits and vegetables.
+The purpose of this application is to support the business of a greengrocer.

 The online app will start with the following three categories of products: fresh fruits, fresh vegetables and boxes.

-The boxes allow to combine products together and sell them as a pack.
+The boxes allow to combine different products together and sell them as a pack.

 ## Features